lucidsoftware/lucid-programming-competition-2022/problems/PortProblems/description.md

 ## Input
 Each test case represents a working day for your port.
-The first line of the input will an integer `d` which represents the number of docks in your port.
+The first line of the input will be an integer `d` which represents the number of docks in your port.
 The second line of the input will contain an integer `p` which represents the number of passenger ships scheduled to dock at your port on this day.
 The third line of the input will contain `p` integers, `a1..ap` separated by spaces.
 They represent the arrival times of the passenger ships.
-The forth line of the input will contain `p` integers, `d1..dp` also separated by spaces.
+The fourth line of the input will contain `p` integers, `d1..dp` also separated by spaces.
 They represent the departure times of the passenger ships.
 Every departure and arrival time is represented as a integer equal to the number of minutes that have passed since 8:00am.
 So, for example, 8:00am would be represented as the integer `0`, 8:00pm would be represented as the integer `720` and 4:20pm would be represented as the integer `500`.

 ```